melxx001/melxx001.github.io/_posts/2015-10-01-learning-es6.md

 There are three types of methods in a class: constructor, static and prototype:

-+ The constructor pseudo-method is the function thaat defines the class.
++ The constructor pseudo-method is the function that defines the class.
 + Static methods are defined using `static` and are properties specific to the class but are not inherited by instances of the class
 + Prototype methods are properties that are inherited by instances of the class